Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Introduction

-The main goal of this work is to derive explicitly the Nash equilibrium of finite-player games with reward functionals~\eqref{eq:J^iintro2}.
-In order to achieve this, we develop a new technique to solve simultaneously for all agents $i \in \{1,\ldots,N\}$ their individual path-dependent stochastic control problem
+The main goal of this work is to derive the Nash equilibrium {in semi-explicit form} of finite-player games with reward functionals~\eqref{eq:J^iintro2}.
+In order to achieve this, we {propose} a new technique to solve simultaneously for all agents $i \in \{1,\ldots,N\}$ their individual path-dependent stochastic control problem

 over progressively measurable and square-integrable $u^i$'s.
-Moreover, we also apply our method to solve the corresponding simpler limiting mean-field game when the number of agents $N$ tends to infinity and provide a convergence result of the finite-player equilibrium strategies towards their mean-field limits.
+Moreover, we also apply our method to solve the corresponding simpler {limit} mean-field game when the number of agents $N$ tends to infinity and provide a convergence result of the finite-player equilibrium strategies toward their mean-field limits.

 Our approach uses variational calculus in order to establish sufficient first order conditions for a Nash equilibrium which take the form of stochastic Fredholm equations with both forward and backward components.
-The derivation of the equilibrium then relies on explicitly solving this system of equations for which we develop a new method of solution.
+The derivation of the equilibrium then relies on solving this system of equations for which we develop a new method of solution.
 The approach is versatile enough to allow for non-Markovian and non-semimartingale settings with no additional effort, in the sense that the controls are allowed to depend on the entire trajectories of the inputs $(b_i)_{i=0}^N$ which are only assumed to be progressively measurable; that is, neither necessarily semimartingales nor independent.
-Our framework unifies and extends major examples of stochastic dynamical games that have appeared in the literature beyond the Markovian and semimartingale case and were often considered as intractable (see Section \ref{sec:examples}).
+Our framework unifies and extends {several} examples of stochastic dynamical games that have appeared in the literature beyond the Markovian and semimartingale case and were often considered as intractable (see Section \ref{sec:examples}).
 In the following, we give a concrete summary of the contribution of the methods developed in this paper.

-\textbf{Our contributions.} In Theorems \ref{thm:opt_ubar} and \ref{thm:main-finite}, we use calculus of variations to compute the first order conditions of the optimization problems in~\eqref{intro:opt}, which leads to the following stochastic Fredholm equation for $ \bar u$ with both forward and backward components:
+\textbf{Our contributions.} In Theorems~\ref{thm:opt_ubar} and~\ref{thm:main-finite}, we show that in equilibrium the average control $\bar u$ is characterized via the stochastic Fredholm equation